ansible/ansible-documentation/docs/docsite/rst/community/documentation_contributions.rst

 ------------------------------------------

 Once you open your documentation PR, GitHub runs a series of automated checks on the PR.
-One of those checks publishes the PR to a test site so you can visually see the results.
+One of those checks publishes the PR to a test site so you can see the results.
 To view this test site for your PR:

 #.
 Scroll to the checks section of your PR on GitHub.